Taenia in animals

 • Infection is common in livestock-rearing regions with poor meat inspection and hygiene.

-• Human cysticercosis occurs due to fecal-oral transmission of T. solium eggs, leading to severe neurological disorders.
+• Human cysticercosis occurs due to the fecal-oral transmission of T. solium eggs, leading to severe neurological disorders.

 Treatment and Control